IESO IO File Structure

 • typeelec or elec + ther (thermal generators eligible to supply heat in cogeneration mode)

-• profile – empty for dispatchable units, required for renewables (CSV, 8760 values)
+• profile – empty for dispatchable units, required for renewables (CSV, 8760 values).
+May be provided as (1) a CSV file path, (2) an array of 8760 values, or (3) empty for a flat profile.

 • capacity_factor – capacity factor of the plant (fraction)